What is an LPA?

 Registration fees

 The OPG charge £82 to register each LPA (an individual getting both types of LPA would pay £164), with the fees being paid directly to the OPG.
 If you provide a cheque, we can include your payment when we send the forms.
-Alternatively, we can include your telephone number on the forms and the OPG will contact you directly to take a card payment.
+Alternatively, the OPG can telephone you directly to take a card payment.
+There are means tested exemptions or remissions available, which we can apply for on your behalf when registering your forms.

 Cost